-The M8 forest was logged using a "downhill hauler" from October 1978 to March 1979.
+The M8 forest was logged using a 'downhill hauler' from October 1978 to March 1979.
 The neighboring watersheds were also harvested; each in different ways (with and without roads etc., as shown in Figure 1).
-The M8 catchment under went a prescribed burn in February 1980 (following a first, unsuccessful attempt at burning in April 1979 when only 5% of the watershed was able to be ignited).
+The M8 catchment underwent a prescribed burn in February 1980 (following a first, unsuccessful attempt at burning in April 1979 when only 5% of the watershed was able to be ignited).
 The watershed was then re-planted with radiata pine in July 1980.
-The water balance, water chemistry and stream temperature results of these paired watershed studies are reported in Rowe & Fahey (1991) and Rowe & Taylor (1994).
+The water balance, water chemistry and stream temperature results of these paired watershed studies are reported in Rowe and Fahey (1991) and Rowe and Taylor (1994).

-From February 1977 to March 1980, stable isotope data were collected to compute streamwater transit time and nascent hydrograph components (Pearce et al., 1986).
-Follow-on fieldwork by Sklash, Stewart, & Pearce (1986) shed further light on the rapid effusion of old water.
+From February 1977 to March 1980, stable isotope data were collected to compute streamwater transit time and nascent

+FIGURE 3 The flow data from the Mosley (1979) hydrometric analyses.
+These data are 4 years after the beginning of stream gauging in the native beech and podocarp forest and some months before clear-felling began in the M8 catchment.
+Note the extreme steepness of both the rising and falling limbs of the hydrographs; their synchronicity and apparent downslope increases in water volumes.
+The sites are all within a 0.3 ha subwatershed of the M8 catchment.
+Space restrictions preclude descriptions of the measurement locations-the 'pits' were excavated approximately 1 m wide trenches at different positions on the hillslope, and the Sites A-C represent flow measurements at positions within the stream; all within the 0.3 ha subwatershed.
+Site D defines the 0.3 ha outflow.
+From Mosley (1979), used with permission hydrograph components (Pearce, Stewart, & Sklash, 1986).
+Follow-on fieldwork by Sklash et al. (1986) shed further light on the rapid effusion of old water.
 Following the Sklash field campaign came McDonnell's PhD fieldwork and combined hydrometric (tensiometer, well, trenchflow, rainfall-runoff) and isotope tracing.
-These data were collected throughout 1987 and reported in a series of papers that outlined how pipeflow of old water could occur (McDonnell, 1990a) and the nature of catchment-scale runoff generation as deduced from a combination of hydrometric, isotopic and geochemical analyses (McDonnell, Owens, & Stewart, 1991a; McDonnell, Stewart, & Owens 1991b).
+These data were collected throughout 1987 and reported in a series of papers that outlined how pipeflow of old water could occur (McDonnell, 1990a) and the nature of catchment-scale runoff generation as deduced from a combination of hydrometric, isotopic and geochemical analyses (McDonnell, Owens, & Stewart, 1991; McDonnell, Stewart, & Owens, 1991).